 Commitment to Anti-Racism

 The UW Genetic Counseling Graduate Program is committed to identifying, dismantling and replacing racist behaviors, systems and policies within ourselves and our program.
 We recognize that racism is institutionalized in the United States, including in health care and in higher education.
-We are committed to making the UW Genetic Counseling Graduate Program a place where students, faculty, staff and fieldwork supervisors who are Black, Indigenous or people of color are welcomed, feel comfortable and can advance and thrive.
+We are committed to making the UW Genetic Counseling Graduate Program a place where students, faculty, staff and fieldwork supervisors who are Black, Indigenous and People of Color (BIPOC) are welcomed, feel comfortable and can advance and thrive.

-We know these statements of commitment are meaningless unless they’re backed by action.
-We are striving for transparency and accountability in this anti-racism work, so below are some specific things we have done, are doing and will do.
+These statements of commitment are meaningless unless they’re backed by action.
+We're striving for transparency and accountability in this anti-racism work, so below are some specific things we have done, are doing and will do.

-We acknowledge that we currently have an all-white program leadership team.
-As white people, we are committed to educating ourselves and to doing the anti-racism work, both as individuals and as professionals.
-We realize that to make true progress we must actively listen to and take direction from Black, Indigenous and people of color, and then act.
+We acknowledge that we have an all-white program leadership team.
+We’re committed to educating ourselves and to doing the anti-racism work, both personally and professionally.
+We realize that to make true progress we must actively listen to and take direction from BIPOC folks and then act.